What is Revenue Reserve?

 - Thirdly, it can be received in real monetary valueMonetary ValueMonetary value refers to the value of a product or service measured in terms of money. and can exist in the books of accounts.

 - Fourthly, it can also be used to replace old assets (which are the immediate needs of the business) or to pay off an urgent liability.
 Since revenue reserve is not kept for the long term, it always serves the purpose in the short or mid-term contingencies.

 This has been a guide to what is Revenue Reserve.
-Here we discuss revenue reserve examples, how to create revenue reserve from profit, advantages and its relationship with operating efficiency.
-You may also have a look at following recommended accounting articles –
+Here we explain its types, examples, how to create, advantages, and compare it with capital reserve.
+You may also have a look at the following recommended accounting articles –

 - Bank ReserveBank ReserveBank reserve is the minimum fund limit the commercial banks and other financial institutions have to maintain as per the central bank's guidelines.
 Each bank preserves such funds either with the large banks or Federal Reserve Bank facility; or in a vault on-site.